-“renewal day” has the meaning given to that term in regulation 9(1).
+renewal day has the meaning given to that term in regulation 9(1).

 [Regulation 11 amended in Gazette 2 Apr 2004 p.
 1110-11; 10 May 2005 p.
 2055-7.]

 12. Application for exemption

 (1) A practitioner who claims to be an exempt practitioner under regulation 11 and who is required or wishes to be the holder of an annual practice certificate shall apply to the Law Society not later than 15 May in each year on the form provided by the Law Society setting out the grounds upon which the claim to be exempt is made and shall accompany the application with the amount of any administration levy fixed by the Law Society Council under regulation 10.